tondji/tondji.github.io/index.md

 ## Machine Learning Tutorials
 Very soon , I will be posting some tutorials on machine learning and deep learning for dummies for those who are new in the field.
 Stay tuned  on my blog.
-But for now you can have a look at samples of some codes [here](https://github.com/tondji/tondji.github.io/tree/master/Tutorials-Assignments) that I did for my assignments at AMMI for the first semester.
+But for now you can have a look at samples of some codes [here](https://github.com/tondji/tondji.github.io/tree/master/Machine-Learning-Codes) that I did for my assignments at AMMI for the first semester.
 That part is most about Foundations of Machine Learning.

 ## Deep Learning Tutorials
 For deep learning Tutorials, you can have a look at sample of my deep learning code that I did for my coursework during the first semester [here](https://github.com/tondji/tondji.github.io/tree/master/Deep-Learning-Codes)

 ## Reinforcement Learning Tutorials
-For deep learning Tutorials, you can have a look at sample of my reinforcement learning basic code that I did for Q-Learning Algorithm [here](Reinforcement-Learning/Reinforcement+Learning+-Intro-to-Q-Learning.html)
+For deep learning Tutorials, you can have a look at sample of my reinforcement learning basic code that I did for Q-Learning Algorithm [here](Reinforcement-Learning/Reinforcement+Learning+-Intro-to-Q-Learning.html) or for more codes you can have a look at samples of some codes [here](https://github.com/tondji/tondji.github.io/tree/master/Reinforcement-Learning)

 For additional information please check: